-The town of Bishop's Stortford took its origin from, and has grown up around, the ford over the river, which is now known as the Stort.
-Archaeological evidence shows that the Romans had several roads across the area, at least one of which crossed the river in the vicinity of what are now known as the Town Meads (near today’s Sports Centre at Grange Paddocks), joining Camulodunum (Colchester) to Ermine Street (approximately the route of the present A10) near Braughing.
+The town of Bishop's Stortford took its origin from, and has grown up around, the ford over the river, now known as the Stort.
+Archaeological evidence shows that the Romans had several roads across the area: Stane Street ran east-west, crossing the river Stort in the vicinity of the Town Meads (near today’s Sports Centre at Grange Paddocks), joining Camulodunum (Colchester) to Ermine Street (approximately the route of the present A10) near Braughing.

-Superbly situated in rural Hertfordshire, on the border with the county of Essex, it can be anticipated that there will eventually be between 40,000 and 45,000 people living in Bishop's Stortford on the Hertfordshire side of the County boundary, with, perhaps, another 5,000 to 10.000 living in Essex, but looking to Bishop's Stortford as the natural centre for their shopping and leisure pursuits.
-Despite the growth of the town, the retention of over 90 acres of parks and open spaces as 'green wedges' into the centre of the town from the Metropolitan Green Belt that surrounds it has prevented excessive urbanisation.
+Strategically situated in rural Hertfordshire, on the border with the county of Essex, the town’s population will eventually grow to 40-45,000 people on the Hertfordshire side of the County boundary with, perhaps, another 5,000 to 10.000 living in Essex, but looking to Bishop's Stortford as the natural centre for their shopping and leisure pursuits.
+Despite Stortford’s growth, the retention of over 90 acres of parks and open spaces, as 'green wedges' into the centre of the town from the surrounding Metropolitan Green Belt, has prevented excessive urbanisation.
 Although further growth is inevitable, both the Town and the District Councils are adamant that Bishop's Stortford will not lose its identity as a traditional market town in which the quality of life of its people is of paramount consideration.

 To find out more about the fascinating history of Bishop's Stortford, visit this excellent Local History Site.
-Or why not pop into Bishop's Stortford Museum at at The Rhodes South Road.
+Or why not pop into Bishop's Stortford Museum at South Mill Arts, 1-3 South Road.
 This is home to the town's artefacts and fascinating local history, all displayed in a modern, contemporary space with plenty of interactive activities for children including touch screens and dressing up box.
 You can also view an Extensive archeological and Historic Buildings Survey.

 "Founded first by Alfred's son,